Rate Limits

 User-Level Tracking

-When JWT user ID is present, tracks additional 8 combinations:- Same 8 combinations but scoped to the specific user
+- Same 8 combinations but scoped to the specific user

 - Total: 16 KV entries per request (8 key + 8 user)